 Current Projects

-Strengthening Resilience of Ojibwe Nations Across Generations (STRONG)- Three parts of this work include:
+Strengthening Resilience of Ojibwe Nations Across Generations (STRONG)

 - Synthesize traditional ecological knowledge (TEK) and scientific ecological knowledge (SEK) with new types of data to inform tribal governance for resilience in the face of climate change.